Menu

 Learning Systems and planning

 Learning Systems are used for all subjects.
-This includes a learning objective, three differentiated tasks under the heading ‘PRACTISE’ ‘USE’ ‘APPLY’ and extension tasks, assessment grids and, when appropriate, success criteria.
-For Science and Foundation subjects the symbol from the Assessment Shields are also included so the children are clear as to what skill they are working towards for this session.
+This includes a learning objective, three adapted tasks under the heading ‘PRACTISE’ ‘USE’ ‘APPLY’ an extension task, assessment grids and when appropriate success criteria.
+For Science and Foundation subjects the symbol from the Disciplinary Knowledge Shields are also included so the children are clear as to what disciplinary knowledge they are working towards for this session.
 For Foundation subjects this also needs to specify the subject you are teaching.
 These systems are the main body of your planning along with the flipcharts that you use for each lesson and this is what will be monitored (see below for more information).
 The other planning that must be provided each week is a timetable of how the teaching team will be providing support to individuals (this includes skills sessions and guided reading).
-An example may be LL
+An example may be LL working with Red Children, BH working with PP children or they could be more specific and provide the initials of individual children where appropriate e.g. Precision teaching – HH

 Use of testing and assessment

 At John Betts we use minimal amount of summative assessment – why – an analogy – ‘You can weigh a pig every day but if you want the pig to put on weight you need to feed it.’
 We could spend time delivering test but all this does is take time out of your teaching curriculum and you then spend hours marking these tests which don’t tell you anything you don’t already know.
-Formative assessment is used throughout and the use of the learning system, the assessment grids, SIMs grids, assessment shields and your brilliant knowledge of the children you work with you will know everything you need to know about your children, in fact you will have a far deeper knowledge and understanding of your children which will support and help your teaching and planning.
+Formative assessment is used throughout and the use of the learning system, the assessment grids, Insight tracking grids, Disciplinary Knowledge Shields and your brilliant knowledge of the children you work with you will know everything you need to know about your children, in fact you will have a far deeper knowledge and understanding of your children which will support and help your teaching and planning.

 Home learning